rilldata/rill/docs/docs/reference/connectors/motherduck.md

 ---
-title: MotherDuck
+title: DuckDB / MotherDuck
-description: Connect to data in your MotherDuck account
+description: Connect to data in DuckDB locally or MotherDuck
-sidebar_label: MotherDuck
+sidebar_label: DuckDB / MotherDuck
-sidebar_position: 60
+sidebar_position: 6
 ---

 <!-- WARNING: There are links to this page in source code.
 If you move it, find and replace the links and consider adding a redirect in docusaurus.config.js. -->